openshift/federation-dev/labs/intro.md

 From the drop down list:

-1. Choose the lab `A0004-A - Hands on with Red Hat Multi-Cluster Federation: Application Portability`
+1. Choose the lab `L0001 - Hands on with Red Hat Multi-Cluster Federation: Application Portability - A`
 2. Enter the activation key shared by the instructors
 3. Enter your email address
 4. Click submit